Genome Engineering

 Learn cutting-edge

-4-week research methodology training alongside industry mentorship and advisory.
+Research methodology training with a focus on methods in molecular biology alongside industry mentorship and advisory.

 business-award